 College Financial Aid Information

-High school seniors are able to file a 2020–2021 FAFSA (Free Application for Federal Student Aid) beginning Oct.
-1, 2020.
-Students will be required to report income information from an earlier tax year.
-For example, on the 2020-2021 FAFSA, students (and parents, as appropriate) will report their 2019 income information rather than their 2020 income information.
+High school seniors are able to file a FAFSA (Free Application for Federal Student Aid) beginning in the fall of their senior year.
+Students will be required to report household income information from an earlier tax year.

 FAFSA Filing Directions